jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ### a way to log in
 1. there needs to be a loggedInUser variable somewhere that changes according to a sign in and log out button

+### log in drop down
+1. add js scripts to close and open the dropdown on click
+2. add a check to see if there is a loggedInUser, if there is then change the text to "Switch Users"
+3. create a prop for that

+### sign up button
+1. have it not render if there's already a user logged in

 ### render all users
 ~~1. should show their name, pfp, email, username, and admin status~~
 2. render their pfp in the first box (not working)